Properties and Transformations of Weingarten Surfaces: Transformations

 Therefore we have found $\slr$ transformations taking if $c \neq 0$, or

-if $c=0$, which together describe all possible transformations between relations of type $\delta'=\delta=0$.
+if $c=0$, which together describe all possible transformations between relations of type $\delta'=\delta=0$.\\

-Since any pair of initial and target relationships fall into one of the above cases, we have proven transitivity. \end{proof} The above result is useful in classifying semi-quadratic Weingarten surfaces based on their $\Lambda_1$ and $\Lambda_2$ values.
-We first describe a special case. \begin{Thm} Let $\mathcal{S}$ be a connected rotationally symmetric semi-quadratic Weingarten surface for which $\Lambda_1^2=\Lambda_2$.
+Since any pair of initial and target relationships fall into one of the above cases, transitivity has been proven. \end{proof} The above result is useful in classifying semi-quadratic Weingarten surfaces based on their $\Lambda_1$ and $\Lambda_2$ values.
+We first consider a special case. \begin{Thm} Let $\mathcal{S}$ be a connected rotationally symmetric semi-quadratic Weingarten surface for which $\Lambda_1^2=\Lambda_2$.
 Then $\mathcal{S}$ is a subset of a torus of revolution, round sphere, plane, cone or cylinder. \end{Thm} \begin{proof} Note that since $\Lambda_2=\Lambda_1^2\geq0$, either $\Lambda_2=0$ or $\Lambda_2>0$.
 Taking $\Lambda_2=0$ implies $\Lambda_1=0$, which gives a LW relationship: